nishantagarwal1990/DataVisualization/hw5/README.md

 ## Extra Credit 2: Implement Shift Chart

 Implement your best shift chart design to visualize the shift of voters for the selected states.
 You can choose how many elections to include, if you're not doing Extra Credit 1.
 Excellent implementations should work for many elections (5-10, more with scrolling) and should listen to the year brush.
-The yearly shift value is given by the attribute `shift` and `shiftDirection`  in the data.
+The yearly shift value is given by the attribute `shift` and `shift tooltip`  in the data.
 The shift value to the right indicates voters shift towards being more Republican and the shift value to the left indicates the state's shift towards being more Democrat.

 ## DONE!